Tempestiine/Cybersecurity/overthewire/bandit/level11-12.md

 # [Bandit Level 11 → Level 12](https://overthewire.org/wargames/bandit/bandit12.html)

 ## Challenge Description
-The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions
+The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions.

 Commands you may need to solve this level: